By Scott Lorenz

 It was the best marketing campaign of any kind probably in U.S. history, not just politics – anything.

 Jess Todtfeld: Right.
 And you’re trying to employ some of those methods?
 The book is being written as we speak and we’re gonna find out all the ins and outs.
 And before we go I want to ask you one last thing, which I think Obama was definitely using, was Twitter, and a lot of the folks who are listening right now keep hearing about Twitter.
 It’s confusing.
 Some people don’t know what it is.
 Should they even be a part of it?
 One, do you know what the heck it is, and have you, you know, been doing anything –

 Scott Lorenz: We’ve used it.
-In short it’s a way to stay in touch with your constituency with short messages, 140 characters.
-It has a role, okay; where exactly it’s gonna be in the marketing side of things is still yet to be determined.
+In short, it’s a way to stay in touch with your constituency with short messages, 140 characters.
+It has a role, okay, where exactly it’s gonna be in the marketing side of things is still yet to be determined.
 I don’t wanna be twittered by like Coca Cola saying, “Hey, buy a Coke.”
-I don’t mind staying in touch with my friends but I don’t want hear about everything that they’re doing either, okay.
-So I’m looking for a happy medium in that department.
+I don’t mind staying in touch with my friends, but I don’t want to hear about everything that they’re doing either, okay.
+So, I’m looking for a happy medium in that department.
 Certain people I think it might be cool to get a Twitter from – you know, Obama, or from some of those folks like that, or maybe some, celebrities might be Twittering people and get some bang out of that.

 Jess Todtfeld: Right.

 Scott Lorenz: And certain family members – I’d certainly like to stay in touch with certain family members and what they’re doing and what have you.